qunitjs/qunit/docs/browser.md

 To quickly re-run one or more modules of tests, select them from the module selector and press "Apply".

 You can use the input field to quickly find a module, even if you have many modules.
-The input field performs [fuzzy matching](https://github.com/farzher/fuzzysort), so don't worry about getting it exactly right! `baor game` and `boar dame` finds "board game".
+The input field performs [fuzzy matching](https://github.com/farzher/fuzzysort), so don't worry about getting it exactly right!
+For example, typing `bor game` or `abGame` will find `awesome board games`.
 This is similar to how "Quick Open" works in modern text editors.

 When selecting a parent module, which contains [nested modules](./api/QUnit/module.md), the nested modules and their tests will also be run.

-### Test results

-Each result is displayed in a numbered list.

-> **MyApp: example** (3) _Rerun_

-After the name of the module and test, in parentheses, is the total number of assertions.

-The "Rerun" link at the end will run that test on its own, skipping all other tests.

-Click anywhere on result to expand the entry, which reveals the message of each assertion.

-For failed assertions, the parenthetical reports the failed, passed, and total number of assertions.
-The expanded view also displays the expected and actual asserted value, with a diff to highlight the difference between the two values.

-<iframe loading="lazy" title="Example failure" src="/resources/example-fail.html" style="height: 500px;"></iframe>

 ### Theme API